 - 1. Go to Detectors > Motion Detection. - 2.
+Select a desired resolution for viewing while setting up Motion Detection from the View in list. - 3.
 Select the Configure Included Windows option and click New.
-Select the new window in the list of windows and enter a descriptive name. - 3.
-Adjust the size (drag the bottom right-hand corner) and the position (click on the text at the top and drag to the desired position) of the window. - 4.
-Adjust the Object Size, History and Sensitivity profile sliders (see Motion Detection Parameters for details).
-Any detected motion within an active window is indicated by red peaks in the Activity window. - 5.
+Select the new window in the list of windows and enter a descriptive name. - 4.
+Adjust the size (drag the bottom right-hand corner) and the position (click on the text at the top and drag to the desired position) of the active window (window with red frame). - 5.
+Adjust the Object Size, History and Sensitivity profile sliders (see Motion detection parameters for details).
+Any detected motion within an active window is indicated by red peaks in the Activity window. - 6.
 Click Save.